Meloxicam: Uses, Side Effects, Dangers, and Precautions

 • Drink large amounts of alcohol while taking meloxicam

-Effects of Mixing Meloxicam With Other Drugs
+Effects of Mixing Meloxicam with Other Drugs

-Meloxicam can also interact with many various medications.
-Drug interaction means if you take 2 or more medications simultaneously, then the way your body processes each one can change due to the presence of the others in your system.
-In addition, the risk of side effects for each one can increase, and each may also not work the way it should.
-Meloxicam interactions can be dangerous, so your doctor needs to know all the medications you are taking.9
+In addition, the risk of side effects for each medication can increase, and each may also not work the way it should.
+Meloxicam interactions can be dangerous, so your doctor needs to know all the medications you’re taking.9

 What Should I Discuss with My Doctor about Meloxicam?

-• Any medications you are allergic to
+• Any medications you’re allergic to

 • If you have other allergies such as to foods, preservatives, dyes, or animals

-• Whether you are breastfeeding
+• Whether you’re breastfeeding

 • What to do if you miss a dose